Medicare Annual Election Period is Around the Corner

 - Special Enrollment Period — If you or your spouse (or family member if you are disabled) is currently working and you are covered by a health insurance through an employer or union, you will have a Special Enrollment Period when your coverage ends.

 Medicare is confusing.
-With so many criteria and choices it can be hard to navigate through so reach out to our KFG Medicare experts for helping understanding what is available to you.
+With so many criteria and choices it can be hard to navigate through so reach out to our KIG Medicare experts for helping understanding what is available to you.
+Here is another resource to help you understand the Medicare maze.